Assignment 2: Editing

 Here’s the important part: the region does not contain a copy of the portion of the sound file.
 It just contains two references — start time and end time — to the sample data in that file.
 This means that the region doesn’t take up very much memory or disk space — nowhere near the amount used by the audio data.
 It also means that editing regions is very fast, because only the start-time and end-time references must change, not the actual audio data in the sound file.
 Regions are the cornerstone of a DAW’s non-destructive editing environment: they make it possible for you to cut and paste bits of audio without ever altering the original sound file.

 - Make a new project in your DAW of choice.
 Set the sampling rate to 48 kHz.
-(If you have an audio interface, set its sampling rate to 48 kHz also.)
-This is just to simplify issue that can come up when Zooming, as the Zoom audio driver supports only 48 kHz.
+(If you have an audio interface, set its sampling rate to 48 kHz also.
+This should happen automatically when you choose 48 kHz in your DAW, but not always.)

 - Import your sound files into your DAW project.
 Often this is